SSGL-SEP/t-sne_cruncher/README.md

 #### -t / --plot_output

 File to output pyplot of dimensionality reduction to.
 The perplexity will be appended to the file name to avoid overwriting.
 E.g. `plot_.png` will become `plot_30.png` if t-SNE is run with perplexity 30.
 By default no plot will be output.

+#### -c / --collect_metadata

+File to load sample metadata from.
+File format should be csv as defined in [formats.pdf](docs/formats.pdf).
+Ny default no metadata is collected.

+#### -d / --duration

+Maximum sample length to load in milliseconds.
+Longer samples will be truncated.
+A default value of 0 means that the entire sample will allways be loaded regardles of length.

+#### -u / --unfilterables

+Space separated list of tags that should be loaded but not added to filter lists.

+#### -n / --data_set

+Name of the dataset containing the samples.

+#### -s / --sound_info

+Name of or path to .json file that contains sample data.
+May or may not be used.

+#### -a / --max_to_load

+Maximum number of samples to load.
+Leave as 0 to load all found samples.

+#### -b / --tags_to_ignore

+Space delimited list of tags not to load while parsing metadata.
+By default the tags "waveform", "name", "filename" and "file name" are ignored in an attempt to not include the name of the sample as a tag.

+#### -k / --reduction_method

+Dimension reduction algorithm to use.
+At the time of writing supported values are "tsne" and "pca".
+By default dimensionality reduction is done using t-SNE.

+#### -g / --fingerprint_method

+Algorithm to use for feature extraction.
+At the time of writing supported values are "fft", "chroma", "ms", "mfcc" with "ms" or "mel spectrum" being the default.

+#### -e / --fingerprint_input

+Optional parameter for reading fingerprint data from file instead of generating the data at run time.
+The value should be the name of the file containing the data.
+Data format is defined by the **--format** parameter.

+#### --format

+Parameter to specify the file format for fingerprint data.
+Supported format are "npy", "tsv" and "csv" as defined in [formats.pdf](docs/formats.pdf)

+#### --td

+Flag to mark that diemnsionality reduction should be done to 2 dimensions instead of 3.

+#### --colorby

+Name of the tag that default coloration of the map should be based on.

+#### --parallel

+When running dimensionality reduction with t-SNE, this flag indicates that reductions with different perplexities can be run in parallel.
+This is not recommended unless the dataset is very limited or the system running the script has loads of idle memory.